 Reporter: Andy Dappen, 7/21/07

-Map: View our topo map below.
+Map: View our topo map below for more information.
 Note: use ‘Print Preview’ before printing to properly scale this map to a full sheet of paper.

 May 2008 Update: The Icicle River Road was washed out by a massive land/snow slide in mid May near Doctor Creek.
 Motorized access to this trail will not be possible throughout all of June and probably well into the summer.
 Check with the Forest Service (509-548-6977,then 0, for front desk) to learn the status of the road.
 You can drive to the washout area, park nearby, and walk around the slide (not real easy but doable) and then walk or ride a mountain bike along the road–which actually provides a rather unique opportunity to have the trails leaving from the upper Icicle to yourself.